Billie Eilish: 2021–2022: Happier Than Ever

 Eilish started formulating ideas for her third studio album's songs with Finneas in December 2021.
 In a July 2022 interview with Zane Lowe for Apple Music, she said she hoped to start writing the album in 2023.
-In 2022, Eilish won the Academy Award for Best Original Song for the song "No Time to Die" from the film No Time to Die, becoming the first person born in the 21st century to win an Academy Award.
-That same year, she became the youngest headliner to date for two festivals, specifically Glastonbury and Coachella.
-The Pixar film Turning Red was released that year, for which she and Finneas wrote three songs, "Nobody Like U", "U Know What's Up" and "1 True Love", performed by Turning Reds fictional boy band 4*Town.
+In 2022, Eilish won the Academy Award for Best Original Song for "No Time to Die", becoming the first person born in the 21st century to win an Academy Award.
+That same year, she became the youngest headliner of the Glastonbury and Coachella festivals.
+The Pixar film Turning Red was released that year, for which she and Finneas wrote three songs, "Nobody Like U", "U Know What's Up", and "1 True Love", performed by Turning Reds fictional boy band 4*Town.

 In June 2022, during her world tour's Manchester show, Eilish debuted the then-unreleased ballad "TV".
 The song references the overturning of Roe v.
 Wade, a case that made abortion a constitutional right in the US.
 The next month, on July 21, she surprise-released the two-track EP Guitar Songs, which includes "TV" alongside "The 30th".
 Eilish explained her decision to surprise-release the EP during the interview with Lowe.
 She told him that while work on her third studio album was coming soon, she refused to wait until that time to put "TV" and "The 30th" on a track list.
 She wanted to spread their messages to her fans as soon as possible, noting the immediacy of its lyrics: "These songs are really current for me, and they're songs that I want to have said right now."
 Another reason was Eilish had grown tired of doing heavy, traditional promotion for upcoming music.
 She wanted to release songs like she had early in her career, previewing them for fans in live concerts before releasing them without much marketing.

-Eilish worked with Apple Music to exclusively host a film of one of the Happier Than Ever tour concerts, specifically one of her shows at The O2 Arena in London.
+Eilish worked with Apple Music to exclusively host a film of one of the Happier Than Ever tour concerts, specifically one of her shows at the O2 Arena in London.
 She billed the film as a way for fans who missed out on tickets to experience the tour, wanting more people to recognize her showmanship live.
 Three concerts, titled Happier Than Ever, The Hometown Encore, were held at the Kia Forum in Inglewood, California, from December 13 to 16, 2022, as part of the tour.